dbieber/davidbieber.com/hugo/content/snippets/2022-07-05-giant-group-chats.md

 ### Struggle #1: Sharing thoughts casually in a 200+ person setting

 Why is this a struggle?
 I think slowly.
 I edit.
 I rethink relevance as the conversation moves away.
-The hypothetical person who handles GCCs as described above just types and hits enter.
+The hypothetical person who handles GCCs as described above "just" types and hits enter, relatively unencumbered.
 I think about the permanence of putting something on the internet.
 I think about confidentiality of work-adjacent stuff.
 I think about whether what I'm saying is true, and about how true it is.
+This kind of thought can make participation a challenge.

 ### Struggle #2: Staying abreast of 200 messages per hour